Cerliponase Alfa Dosage

 -The manufacturer product information should be consulted.

--Cardiovascular: Monitor vital signs (e.g., blood pressure, heart rate) prior to infusion, periodically during infusion, and post-infusion in a healthcare setting.
-Perform ECG monitoring during infusion in patients with a history of bradycardia, conduction disorder, or with structural heart disease; regular 12-lead ECG evaluations should occur every 6 months in patients without cardiac abnormalities.
+-Cardiovascular: Monitor vital signs (e.g., blood pressure, heart rate) prior to infusion, periodically during infusion, and post-infusion in a healthcare setting; perform ECG monitoring during infusion in patients with a history of bradycardia, conduction disorder, or with structural heart disease; perform regular 12-lead ECG evaluations every 6 months in patients without cardiac abnormalities

--Hypersensitivity: Observe patients closely during and after infusion for signs/symptoms off allergic reactions, including anaphylaxis.
+-Hypersensitivity: Observe patients closely during and after infusion for signs/symptoms of allergic reactions, including anaphylaxis

--Immediately contact your healthcare provider if any signs of infection occur.
+-Advise patients/caregivers to immediately contact their healthcare provider if any signs of infection occur.

--Immediately contact your healthcare provider if hypotension and/or bradycardia occur during or following infusion.
+-Advise patients/caregivers to immediately contact their healthcare provider if hypotension and/or bradycardia occur during or following infusion.

 More about cerliponase alfa